ColleR89/prep-course-warm-up/README.md

 ## Executing Code

-In the `src` directory are many code puzzles which you need to solve.
+In the `src` directory are many code puzzles which you need to solve. npm run ts src/00-hello-world.ts

-Start in ascending order, read the description and execute each file like this `npm run ts src/00-hello-world.ts`
+Start in ascending order, read the description and execute each file like this ``

 ### Why there is `export {};` at the beginning of each file?